liquidiqq/iconkit/README.md

 ### Global icon sizes

-Icons are sized using Tailwindcss classes. egular size is `h-6 w-6` and mini is `h-5 w-5`.
+Icons are sized using Tailwindcss classes.
+Regular size is `h-6 w-6` and mini is `h-5 w-5`.
 To change these global sizes, use the `$regularSize`, and `$miniSize` stores:

 ```html
 <script>